aidantze/projects.github.io/README.md

 *img: screenshot of the main page for the 2048 application*

+### comp6991
-### comp6991 - Solving Modern Programming Problems with Rust
+Solving Modern Programming Problems with Rust

+> Jun - Aug 2026

+This course taught advanced Rust principles like ownership and borrowing, modularity, traits/generics, macros, closures, lifetimes, concurrency and unsafe Rust.

 #### plaza - Reddit r/place using Rust Concurrency